IgorTodorovskiIBM/blog/_posts/2026-04-06-z-vector-search.md

 ## z-console: RAG for the Operator Console

-This is where everything came together.
+**z-console** is a prototype implementation of a real-world scenario built on top of z-vector-search.
+It's the answer to the question from the intro: what if a z/OS operator could just *ask* about a console message?

 The z/OS operator console is the nerve center of a mainframe system.
 Messages stream in constantly, job completions, security events, storage allocations, errors, abends.
 Experienced operators know what to look for, but the volume is overwhelming, and critical messages can be buried in noise.

-**z-console** reads your console messages and enriches each one with relevant context from both IBM documentation and your system's own history.
+z-console reads your console messages and enriches each one with relevant context from both IBM documentation and your system's own operational history, all by running z-vector-search under the hood.

 ### How It Works

-1. **Read**, pulls messages from the z/OS SYSLOG via `pcon` (a z/OS utility that reads the system log)
+1. **Read**, pulls messages from the z/OS SYSLOG via `pcon` (an IBM ZOAU utility that reads the system log)
 2. **Filter**, picks out high-value messages: abends (`IEF*`), data errors (`IEC*`), RACF violations (`ICH*`), CICS (`DFH*`), DB2 (`DSN*`), MQ (`CSQ*`), and anything with action/error severity
 3. **Look up**, for each interesting message, runs a two-phase search:
    - **Keyword** against the IBM messages knowledge base, what does this message ID mean?